 Previously, foreigners were required to go to a physical location of the Receita Federal to get the CPF number.
 (And you can still visit a Brazilian Consular Office by appointment if you wish.)

 But during the Coronavirus pandemic, in an effort to maintain social distancing, the Brazilian government provided an online option to speed up the process.
 While the social distancing requirements have now been lifted in most places, the online process is still functional, making it easier for anyone to apply for a CPF number from the comfort of their homes.

 Here are the steps you can take:

 - Step 1: Go to the Foreign CPF Enrollment form.

 - Step 2: Fill out the form with your information, and click “Submit.”

 - Step 3: If a Service Protocol is issued, that means you will need to provide additional documentation.
 Gather your necessary documents and submit them for review either via email or in-person.

 My CPF is suspended.
 How do I fix it if I’m abroad?

-When your Brazilian CPF is suspended and you need to fix it, you may go in person to a Brazilian Consulate in your region/country and request it.
-This service is available for Brazilian nationals, foreigners and non-residents alike.
+When your Brazilian CPF is suspended and you need to fix it, you can visit the Brazilian Consulate in your region/country and request it in person.

 How can I check the status of a CPF number for Brazil?